Another Video Club 30th Anniversary Project

-Here are attorney Jules Zalon, our March 21, 2019, speaker, and producer Jane Altschuler, our April 18, 2019, speaker.
-If you missed either of these talks, you can watch them now.
+Here are attorney Jules Zalon, our March 21, 2019, speaker; producer Jane Altschuler, our April 18, 2019, speaker; and aerial photography expert Larry Cunningham, our May 16, speaker.
+If you missed any of these talks, you can watch them now.

 This is one of several 30th Anniversary Projects during 2019, which have included…

 - Raising funds to furnish the Video Studio Control Room

 - Video Club archives stored, we hope, in the History Center…